Bluzelle (BLZ) Price Tops $0.24

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

 Bluzelle’s launch date was November 1st, 2017.
 Bluzelle’s total supply is 500,000,000 tokens and its circulating supply is 426,454,177 tokens.
+Bluzelle’s official website is bluzelle.com.
+The Reddit community for Bluzelle is https://reddit.com/r/bluzelle and the currency’s Github account can be viewed here.
 Bluzelle’s official Twitter account is @bluzellehq and its Facebook page is accessible here.
-The official website for Bluzelle is bluzelle.com.
-The Reddit community for Bluzelle is https://reddit.com/r/bluzelle and the currency’s Github account can be viewed here.

 Bluzelle Token Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as Bluzelle directly using US dollars.
-Investors seeking to trade Bluzelle should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bluzelle using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Bluzelle directly using US dollars.
+Investors seeking to trade Bluzelle should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Bluzelle using one of the exchanges listed above.

 Receive News & Updates for Bluzelle Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bluzelle and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.